Last Updated on

 These animals are plant-based (I’m not calling them vegan, because I don’t know if they eschew animal products for ethical or health reasons) and they all do fine.
 Apart from when they’re being chased through the undergrowth by wankers with semi-automatic weaponry, giant egos and tiny penises.

 But Caroline!
 I hear you cry, at least one of those is a ruminant!
 They have oodles of extra stomachs and intestines to deal with grass!
 What am I, the owner of one small stomach and less than thirty feet of intestine, to do?

-I can’t eat grass.
+We can’t eat grass.

 Which is true.

 But gorillas have a similar digestive system to ours and their diet is 67% fruit.
 Sure, some of the lowland squad eat (free range) termites, but that only makes up about 3% of their diet.
 The rest is leaves and roots, btw.

 How much protein do I need?